Understanding ADHD in Men: Symptoms, Differences, and Support

 In 2024, many people find the puzzle pieces too insensitive to represent people with autism.
 They feel it’s a reminder that they are a puzzle to solve or a piece of the puzzle that doesn’t fit into society.
 It can also suggest that people with autism are incomplete or have something missing.
 Despite its original design to represent neurodiversity in general, it’s for these reasons that people with autism tend to choose the infinity symbol.

-Today, members of the autism community are choosing the Autism Infinity Symbol over the puzzle piece as a representation of their condition.
-There’s a negative association with the puzzle piece that many people with autism don’t like.
+Today, members of the autism community are choosing the Autism Infinity Symbol over the Jigsaw Puzzle Piece as a representation of their condition.
+There’s a negative association with the Jigsaw Puzzle Piece that many people with autism don’t like.
 It does reflect an older way of thinking and design by ableist individuals.
 People with autism weren’t consulted in the use of puzzle pieces and so now want a symbol they can be happy with.

 But, as we’ve touched on already, using the infinity symbol instead of the puzzle piece is controversial.
 The symbol previously reflected neurodiversity in general as opposed to autism only.